 Poised to Deliver Strong Growth in Financial Returns

 BBPL’s revenues, EBITDA and net income are projected to show strong growth over the next five years as a result of increases in capacity and throughput payments.
-[BBPL’s EBITDA is projected to increase from US$71.0 million in 2000 to over US$400.0 million in 2004.
-Wanda/Amit/Ed]
+BBPL’s EBITDA is projected to increase from US$69.4 million in 2000 to over US$400.0 million in 2004.
+Wanda/Amit/Ed

 Contractual and Financing Arrangements Minimize Upstream, Downstream and Sovereign Related Risks